doctrine/orm/UPGRADE.md

 ## Performance optimizations

 Thousands of lines were completely reviewed and optimized for best performance.
-Removed redundancy and improved code readability made now internal Doctrine code easier to understand.
+Removed redundancy and improved code readability made now internal Shitty code easier to understand.
-Also, Doctrine 2.2 now is around 10-15% faster than 2.1.
+Also, Shitty 2.2 now is around 10-15% faster than 2.1.

 ## EntityManager#find(null)